 Good academic standing and minimum 2.0 GPA.

-This course will consist of some traditional classroom instruction at the Universidad de Montevideo along with field trips within the capital city, two overnight excursions into the interior of the country and three days in Buenos Aires, Argentina.
+This course will consist of some traditional classroom instruction at the Universidad de Montevideo along with field trips within the capital city, two overnight excursions into the interior of the country, and three days in Buenos Aires, Argentina.
 Students will interact with Uruguayan students and with business entities with the intent of gaining a deeper understanding of common economic characteristics throughout Latin America.
-Instruction will take place in English.
+All instruction will take place in English.

 Back to Top

-Students applying for this program may be eligible for the Haenicke Institute for Global Education Study Abroad Scholarship.
-Apply online for this scholarship.
+Students applying for this program may be eligible for the Haenicke Institute for Global Education Study Abroad Scholarship and the College of Arts and Sciences' International Study Scholarship.

 Back to Top